 Vanity URLs

 Vanity URLs are customized web addresses that are short, memorable, and often brand specific.
 They often include the Penn Medicine brand name, campaign theme, or keywords.
+For a healthcare organization, vanity URLs can play a crucial role in making services more accessible, building trust, and driving patient engagement.

 Technical standards overview